hasankurban/MK-personal/content/authors/admin/_index.md

 - Visitors
 ---

-I am an associate professor in the Department of Electrical and Electronics Engineering at [Kırşehir Ahi Evran University](https://www.ahievran.edu.tr/en/).
-I received my Ph.D. in computational physics from Middle East Technical University in 2016, and as a post-doc, I have studied density-functional tight-binding theory at [University of California, Riverside](https://www.ucr.edu/) from 2018 to 2019.
-My expertise is on exploring photophysical, optical and structural properties of bulk heterojunction solar cells, rechargeable batteries, organic materials, drug delivery systems, energy storage, nanomaterials including nanotubes, nanoparticles, nanowires, 2D materials.
+Mustafa Kurban is an Associate Professor of Prosthetics & Orthotics Department at [Ankara University](https://www.ankara.edu.tr/en/).
+He holds a Ph.D. degree in Physics from [Middle East Technical University](https://www.metu.edu.tr/) in 2016 and a postdoc in Materials Science & Engineering at [University of California, Riverside](https://www.ucr.edu/) from 2018 to 2019.
+His research areas include energy storage, sensors, bulk heterojunction solar cells, machine learning in materials science, optics, drug delivery systems, nanomaterials, 2D materials, organic molecules and crystal structures.